64ZooLane/wag1/README.md

 ## Help

-If you need support setting up the bot you can contact my discord 0.o#5319 or leave an issue on the github page. https://github.com/64ZooLane/wag1/issues
+If you need help setting up the bot or have any issues, you can leave a comment [here](https://github.com/64ZooLane/wag1/issues).